 We calculated that 18% of Managers are proficient in Procedures, Customer Service, and Communication.
 They’re also known for soft skills such as Communication skills, Leadership skills, and Management skills.

 We break down the percentage of Managers that have these skills listed on their resume here:

-Some other companies you might be interested in as a manager include Abercrombie & Fitch, Walmart, and Walgreens.
-These three companies were found to hire the most managers from the top 100 U.S. educational institutions.
+Some other companies you might be interested in as a Manager include Abercrombie & Fitch, Walgreens, and Enterprise Holdings.
+These three companies were found to hire the most Managers from the top 100 U.S. educational institutions.